 Except, something changes during the 20-year biosuspension journey.
 Now Choom has three species (nobody’s talking about the Nugs), and the refugees are greeted by an Immigration Division official from Choom’s new government: The humans are no longer welcome.

 The refugees negotiate one human reproductive unit to come stay as a trial.
 Lan’s family is chosen due to Mom’s position on the Governing Counsel and sister Ila Mifune’s Earth status as a former American Idol-esque star, and the Mifunes touch down in a high-stakes exchange student arrangement that could make or break the survival of the human race.

 In a school of mostly Zhuri and Krik, Lan builds a tentative alliance with the semi-criminal Ororor Marf and her Krik sidekick Ezger.
 While emotion (produces smells and led to the Nuk’s extermination) is forbidden on Choom, the uneasy trio distributes contraband funny videos of Lan being clumsy and Simpsons-esque cartoons of (allegedly) excessive bodily functions in order to win over the others on Choom.

-Their efforts result in a riveting climax of kids dressed in plastic garbage bags and singing American folk songs, triggering a governmental overthrow.
+Their efforts result in a riveting climax of kids dressed in 3-D printed plastic garbage bags and singing American folk songs, triggering a governmental overthrow.

 While Rodkey’s second-degree burn against the American immigration system might escape a child reader, it won’t escape an adult: The Krik, once the sole species on Choom, are now a minority population with more humble jobs.
 The majority Zhuri, second-newest arrivals and most stringent gatekeepers, sneer at their manners and food as disgusting.